 This item consists of loans and receivables, other than interest-bearing securities, from clients other than banks.
 The receivables, almost all of which relate to the public sector, are mostly long-term.
 Public-sector loans and receivables are understood to include those to or guaranteed by Dutch public authorities, and to government-controlled public limited liability companies and other businesses or institutions with delegated government duties.
 Public-sector loans and receivables include those to or guaranteed by the Dutch government and public authorities abroad, and to government-controlled public limited liability companies and other businesses or institutions whose tasks derive from public authorities.
-A provision for doubtful debts is formed in the event of expected uncollectibility.
-In 2020, NWB Bank did not make a provision for doubtful debts (2019: nil).
-Given the risk profile of NWB Bank's counterparties, which is supported by the fact that NWB Bank has never suffered a material loan loss in its history, a provision for uncollectibility at 31 December 2019 is not necessary.
+A provision for uncollectability went into effect in 2020 based on the Expected Credit Loss method of IFRS 9.
+In 2021 and 2020, NWB Bank did not make a substantial provision for doubtful debts given the low risk profile.

-At 31 December 2020 2019 2018 (6 € millions) Breakdown of loans and receivables according to the nature of the receivable: Receivables from or guaranteed by the Dutch government(1) 49,654 50,361 49,303 Non-guaranteed receivables to the public sector and others 1,870 1,334 822 Receivables under collateral arrangements 2,536 967 162 Value adjustment for fair value hedge accounting (2) 22,502 17,300 11,118 Expected Credit Loss (741) Total 76,562 69,963 61,405
+At 31 December 2021 2020 2019 (6 € millions) Breakdown of loans and receivables according to the nature of the receivable: Receivables from or guaranteed by the Dutch government (1) 50,526 49,654 50,361 Non-guaranteed receivables to the public sector and others 2,685 1,870 1,334 Receivables under collateral arrangements 1,188 2,536 967 Value adjustment for fair value hedge accounting (2) 15,852 22,502 17,300 Expected Credit Loss (1,036) (741) Total 70,250 76,562 69,963